-And continuing to serve the young ones, Kara-Vel offers Jumping Jacks, Child Life, tennis shoes, and sandals.
+And continuing to serve the young ones, Kara-Vel offers Jumping Jacks, Child Life, expanded into adding exciting Bare Traps, and styles of tennis shoes, and sandals.

 Kara-Vel at WestGate has the same experienced staff, under the management of Mrs. Viola Kimmons, who have served South Austin for eight years.
 They invite you to visit them at their new location in WestGate Mall.